 Registration and Accreditation

-APEX Australia Higher Education (registered as APEX Institute of Higher Education) is a non self-accrediting Institute of Higher Education, registered with the Australian Government’s Tertiary Education Quality and Standards Agency (TEQSA).
-TEQSA has approved APEX to deliver a Bachelor of Business to domestic students, as well as international students studying in Australia, as well as overseas/international students on Australian student visas.
-Students who successfully complete APEX’s Bachelor of Business will gain a higher education qualification.
-This course has been accredited by TEQSA, meaning that:
+Apex Australia Higher Education (registered as Apex Institute of Higher Education) is a non self-accrediting Institute of Higher Education, registered with the Australian Government’s Tertiary Education Quality and Standards Agency (TEQSA).
+TEQSA has approved Apex to deliver a Bachelor of Business, Bachelor of Information Systems and Master of Information Systems.
+Students who successfully complete AHE courses will gain a higher education qualification.
+These courses have been accredited by TEQSA, meaning that:

 - The course is recognised under the Australian Qualifications Framework (AQF).